-Algorithmic stability approaches are under-exhaustive because they might fail to filter out unlawful output content that infringes copyright in the input content.
-As explained, algorithmic stability approaches find infringement only when the output content heavily draws on an input content.
+Algorithmic stability approaches are under exclusive because they might fail to filter out unlawful output content that infringes copyright in the input content.
+As explained, algorithmic stability approaches find infringement only when the output content heavily draws on input content.
 The law of copyright infringement, however, is not so narrow.
-Copyright law only requires that the output content will heavily draw on the protected expression that originated from an input content to find infringement.
-Such expression need not necessarily come from the input content itself; it may come from various other sources including copies, derivatives or snippets of the original content.
+Copyright law only requires that the output content heavily draw on the protected expression originating from an input content to find infringement.
+Such expression need not come from the input content itself; it may come from other sources including copies, derivatives or snippets of the original input content \cite{lee2023talkin}.

-To illustrate this point, consider the fact pattern in the pending Supreme Court case Warhol vs. Goldsmith \cite{Warhol_Goldsmith}.
+To illustrate this point, consider the fact pattern in the U.S Supreme Court case Warhol vs. Goldsmith \cite{Warhol_Goldsmith}.
 In that case, the portrait photographer Lynn Goldsmith accused Andy Warhol of infringing copyrights in a photograph she took of the American singer Prince.
-Goldsmith consented to Warhol to use her photograph as an “artistic reference” for creating one derivative illustration\footnote{bottom right most picture in \cref{fig:prince}}.
+Goldsmith authorized Warhol to use her photograph as an “artistic reference” for creating a single derivative illustration (see \cref{fig:prince}, bottom right most picture).
 Still, she did not approve nor imagine that Warhol had, in fact, made 16 different derivatives from the original photograph.
 Warhol’s collection of Prince portraits, also known as the Prince series , is depicted in \cref{fig:prince}, right side.

 For our purposes, assume the Prince Series’ portraits served as input for a generative machine.
-If the machine’s output content draws heavily on Goldsmith’s protected expression that is baked into the Prince Series’ portraits, then the output content may infringe Goldsmith’s copyright in original photograph (\cref{fig:prince} , left side), even if the machine did not have access to Goldsmith’s original photograph.
-Moreover, this risk will not be eliminated even if the Supreme Court ends up deciding that the Prince Series’ portraits themselves are non-infringing because they constitute fair use.
+Suppose the machine’s output content draws heavily on Goldsmith’s protected expression that is baked into the Prince Series’ portraits.
+In that case, the machine’s output content may infringe Goldsmith’s copyright in original photograph (\cref{fig:prince} , left side), even if the machine did not have access to Goldsmith’s original photograph.
+Moreover, this risk will not be eliminated even if the Supreme Court decided that the Prince Series' portraits themselves are non-infringing because they constitute fair use.

-Putting it simply, copying from a derivative work—whether authorized by the copyright owner or not— may infringe copyright in the original work on which the derivative work is based.
-This situation is prevalent in copyright practice, especially in music.